DaC00P/lesson_plan/node_quiz.md

     C. All of the dependencies of your code.
     D. The code you get when you run `git pull origin master`.

-22. What are API calls most well known for being in JavaScript, specifically?
+22. What kind of object is returned by most APIs, and in particular the OMDB API?
-    A. Synchronous
+    A. String
-    B. Slow
+    B. JSON - key
-    C. Asynchronous - key
+    C. Array
-    D. Fast
+    D. Response

 23. What is a popular 'NPM' package for creating a command line interface from Node.js?
     A. Inquirer - key